trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

      **Note**: Read more about Ganache in the [Truffle documentation](/docs/ganache/using).
    </p>

 1. With our blockchain launched, head back to your terminal.
-Make sure you are in the root of your project's directory and then run the following command to compile the contract:
+Inside your project, run the following command to compile the contract:

    ```shell
    truffle compile